Where To Find This Example

 5) CS is taken low.
 This disables the counter and the internal clock signal while the data is retained in the memory register.
 CS allows many devices to share the same clock and data lines on a PCB.

-This example circuit contains 760 active devices and takes <40 seconds to simulate on an average PC.
-The design can be expanded very easily by simply adding additional "Byte_with_Memory" blocks and then modifying the counter to trigger at the appropriate new number of clock cycles.
+This simple example circuit contains 760 active devices and can be expanded very easily by simply adding additional "Byte_with_Memory" blocks and then modifying the counter to trigger after the appropriate new number of clock cycles.

 *The standard cells used here were kindly provided by Professor James Stine, Director of the VLSI Computer Architecture Research Group, Oklahoma State University.